FelixMartel/DEVINE/README.rst

 Accessing the documentation
 ===========================

-If you already have ``Docker`` installed, simply navigate to ``/docs`` and run the following command to start a sphinx server at :8080.
+If you already have ``Docker`` installed, simply navigate to ``/docs`` and run the following command to start a sphinx server at port :8000.

 .. code-block:: bash